 Students may email email@example.com or the listed program advisor to schedule an appointment and discuss their program of choice.
 Before meeting with an advisor, students must attend a Study Abroad 101 information session.

 Applications are generally made available 1 year in advance.
-Students must meet with their Study Abroad Advisor to open an application.
+Students must meet with their Education Abroad Advisor to open an application.
 Please note that students can only apply for 1 full term program for a given term.

 Meet with Academic Advisor